P-trap or P-trap

 Plumbing

-The answer to 'P-trap or P-trap' is that a P-trap and a U-trap are both common types of plumbing traps used in sinks, tubs, and other fixtures to prevent sewer gases from entering the home.
-The main difference is the shape of the trap.
-A P-trap has a curved 'P' shape, while a U-trap has a 'U' shape.
-Both traps work by creating a water seal that blocks odors and pests from coming up through the drain.
+The answer to 'P-trap or P-trap' is that a P-trap is a common plumbing fixture used in sinks, showers, and other drains to prevent sewer gases from entering the home.
+It is a curved pipe that creates a water seal to block odors and pests from coming up through the drain.
+P-traps are an essential component of a home's plumbing system and are relatively inexpensive and easy to install or replace.

 Frequently Asked Questions